craftninja/blog_good_vids/README.md

 This is the project from [the blog post at Emily Platzer Makes Things](http://emily-platzer-makes-things.herokuapp.com/2014/05/05/sinatra-postgres-app.html).

+# get this project rolling

+* fork it
+* clone it
+* bundle it
+* create databases and tables
+* bask in the awesome

 # create databases

 CD into project directory and run the following in the command line: